cyberdeception/deepdig/README.md

 # DeepDig
-A framework for deception-enhanced IDS trainging and evaluation.
+A framework for deception-enhanced IDS training and evaluation.

 ## Network Traffic Generation
 The platform can be used to generate _attack_ and _benign_ traffic and evaluation data.